Gluten Free Marble Pound Cake

 - 1 cup blanched almond flour

-- ¾ tsp espresso powder optional but recommended for a richer flavor
+- ¾ teaspoon espresso powder optional but recommended for a richer flavor

 Optional Chocolate Glaze